uuzall/gpt/README.md

 Apart from the files, there are several folders:
 * The 'data' folder contains the data.
 * The 'generations' folder contains all the generations saved from 'x' intervals of training.
 You can go through them to see how good they are at each interval.
-* The 'models' folder contains the best performing model (based on the lowest loss in the validation dataset).
+* If you use this repo, you should create a 'models' folder that stores the best performing model (based on the lowest loss in the validation dataset).

 P.S.
 I do not remember why I saved the 'val_losses.pkl' file but just know that it's there.